ganglinwu/personal-website-astro/src/content/posts/post-6.md

 draft: false
 ---

-## A simillar problem I observed while tutoring mathematics to high school students
+## A similar problem I observed while tutoring mathematics to high school students

 A typical Singaporean high school student has 2 years to prepare for national exams (A' levels).